-Students interested in the area of law enforcement, corrections and criminal justice may pursue one of two degree options available in the Criminal Justice Program: (1) An associate of science degree with a major in criminal justice or (2) A bachelor of science degree with a major in criminal justice.
+Students interested in the area of law enforcement, corrections, juvenile delinquency and criminal justice administration may pursue one of two degree options available in the Criminal Justice Program: (1) An associate of science degree with a major in criminal justice or (2) A bachelor of science degree with a major in criminal justice with an emphasis in administration, law enforcement, juvenile delinquency or corrections.

-Students intérested in working as a professional legal assistant may major in the Legal Assistant Program.
+Students interested in working as a professional legal assistant may major in the Legal Assistant Program.
 Missouri Western's Legal Assistant Program is a voting member of the American Association for Paralegal Education.
 In addition, the Program has received national recognition by being approved by the American Bar Association.
 In the Program, students may pursue a course of study leading to an associate of science degree with a major in legal assistant, a certificate, or a B.S.
 Degree in Criminal Justice with an emphasis in Legal Studies.